 Option 3: Use a Chrome extension to Send HTML Email in Gmail

 There are several Chrome extensions that add a slick HTML editor to the Gmail Compose window so that you can edit the HTML behind the scenes in an easy-to-use manner.
-In Option 2, you are also editing the HTML behind the scenes — but doing so directly by hacking the code behind the HTML page.
+In Option 2 from this article, you are also editing the HTML behind the scenes — but doing so directly by hacking the code behind the HTML page.
 Chrome extensions let you do the same thing but make the entire HTML code process easier.

 My own Chrome extension includes an “HTML” function so you can view and set the HTML into the Compose window.